cgarciae/treex/README.md

 _A simple pure PyTree Module system for JAX_

-* **Simple and Intuitive**: Modules are simple Python objects that respect Object Oriented semantics and should make PyTorch users feel at home, no need for separate dictionary structures or complex `apply` methods..
+* **Simple and Intuitive**: Modules are simple Python objects that respect Object Oriented semantics and should make PyTorch users feel at home, no need for separate dictionary structures or complex `apply` methods.
 * **PyTree-based**: Modules are registered as JAX PyTrees so they can be used with any JAX function, no need for special versions of `jit`, `grad`, `vmap`, etc.
-* **Expressive**: By using type annotations you can tell Treex what the different parts of your module do, this leads to a very flexible state management solution that can handle different kinds of state such as differentiable parameters, batch statistics, rng state, and any other kind of state the user wishes to define.
+* **Expressive**: By using type annotations you can tell Treex what the different parts of your module do, this leads to a very powerful state management solution.
-* **Doesn't reinvent the wheel**: Writting high-quality, battle-tested code for common layers is hard, so currently `treex.nn` Modules are wrappers over their **Flax** counterparts, keeping the same signatures so Flax users feel at home, but granting them the simple Pytorch-like behavior Treex brings.
+* **Doesn't reinvent the wheel**: Writting high-quality, battle-tested code for common layers is hard, so currently Modules in `treex.nn` are wrappers over their **Flax** counterparts, they keep the same signatures so Flax users feel at home but still grant them the simple Pytorch-like behavior Treex brings.

 ## Why Treex?
 Despite all JAX benefits, current Module systems are not intuitive to new users and add additional complexity not present in frameworks like PyTorch or Keras.
 Treex takes insparation from S4TF and delivers an intuitive experience using JAX PyTree infrastructure.